thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 Let me repeat this ...

 > What works for the open-source community, where a core team maintains
-> a system and accepts contributions from the outside, does not necessarily work
+> a system and accepts contributions from the outside world, does not
-> very well for a co-located team in a corporate environment.
+> necessarily work very well for a co-located team in a corporate environment.
 >
 > Thierry de Pauw, [On the Evilness of Feature Branching - A Tale of Two Teams]({% post_url 2021-07-14-on-the-evilness-of-feature-branching-a-tale-of-two-teams %})